 Straight from the horse’s mouth.

-My family and I are just back from Portugal and I am so excited to share some amazing experiences with you.
+My family and I are just back from Portugal and I am so excited to share some amazing experiences with you, with our Porto travel guide.
 On foot or by car, there is so much to explore in the Porto and the Duoro Valley that I’m dedicating this blog just to this region.
 Come see for yourself!

 - Portuguese custard – and when the pastry shop rings the bell, come get yours!
 It’s the signal to let you know that these tasty treats have just come out of the oven.
 Yum!

 What’s the best way to see the Duoro Valley you may ask?
 Why, in the soft leather seats of a 1975 El Dorado Convertible — of course!